-Although this site is primarily about the original Dickens text, there are many other pages for you to enjoy.
-On the side panel, you will find a menu with links to most of these other pages.
-But to make it easy for you to get an overview of absolutely everything else you will find on the site, I have created this page to give you a preview of them, with links as well.
+Although this site is primarily about the original Dickens text, there are many other pages for you to enjoy which are not linked on the top main menu.
+On the side panel, you will find a menu with links to many of these other pages.
+But, there are other pages of content not on the menu at all.
+So, to make it easy for you to get an overview of absolutely everything else you will find on the site, I have created this page to give you a preview of them, with links as well.
+There are also links to resources found outside this site.
 Enjoy exploring!

 Radio and Film Versions